schwarmco/awesome-mql4/README.md

 *Tools and Programs enhancing Workflows, improving Productivity, etc.*

-* [mt4-trade-copy](https://github.com/vobornik/mt4-trade-copy) Copy all trades from one to one or more Metatrader4 terminals
+* [mt4-trade-copy](https://github.com/vobornik/mt4-trade-copy) Copy all trades from one to one or more Metatrader4 terminals.